obnoxiousnerd/what-was-that/README.md

 # `what-was-that`

-A simple tool to remember which command does what.
+A simple tool to remember little things.

 ## Motivation